kamalh16/protobuf-javalite-firebase-wellknowntypes/README.md

+# This is outdated, update to the latest protobuf version and this should be resolved.
+Version `3.19.3` onwards seems to have the fix.

 ## firestore and inappmessaging protobuf dependecy with protobuf-java artifacts

 This repo is in response to issues encountered when transitioning to firebase firestore and inappmessaging.